%20(1).png)

 • Lacked confidence that appointments would be honored

-• Had no unified place to post and manage shifts
+• Had no centralized way to post and manage shifts

 I interviewed stylists, clients, and shop owners and mapped their end-to-end workflows.